okfn-brasil/serenata-de-amor/docs/CEAP_en_US.md

-Article 1 - It can use, above the calculated quota for it's State, an extra of:
+Article 1 - Above the calculated quota for their state they can use:
-1. BRL 1353,04, the Congress Person who's:
+1. BRL 1,353.04, the congressperson who is:
   * Leader of a political party, parliament block, Minority, or leader of the Government in the Chamber of Deputies or the National Congress.
   * Vice-leader of a political party or parliament block.
   * President or vice-president of a Permanent Comission.
-  * Representative of political parties **with less members than a hundredth** of the total number of Congress People in the Chamber of Deputies.
+  * Representative of political parties **with less members than a hundredth** of the total number of congressperson in the Chamber of Deputies.
-2. BRL 902,02, the Congress Person who's:
+2. BRL 902.02, the congressperson who is:
   * Vice-leader of the Minority
   * Vice-leader of the Government in the Chamber of Deputies or the National Congress.
-* If the same Congress Person occupies more than one of the above positions simultaneously, the extra quota **cannot be multiplied**.
+* If the same congressperson occupies more than one of the above positions simultaneously **the quotas are not cumulative**.
-* The Congress Person that represents Brazil in a Mercosul parliamentary mission can spend an extra 20% of the smallest quota, for each trip.
+* For each trip, the congressperson that represents Brazil in a Mercosul parliamentary mission can spend an extra 20% of the smallest quota.

 Article 2 - The quota can be used to cover the following expenses:
 * Airline tickes
 * Telephony services
-* Postal services and products, but **not the purchase of postal stamps and shipping of postal cards**
+* Postal services and products, **excluding the purchase of postal stamps and shipping of postal cards**
-* Maintain an office to support the parliamentary activities, including:
+* Maintenance of an office to support the parliamentary activities including:
   * Rental, condominium, IPTU (tax) and Fire insurance fees
   * Energy, water and sewer bills
   * Rental of furniture and equipments, maintenance materials and computer supplies
   * Paid TV subscriptions and internet services
   * Software license purchases and subscriptions
 * Subscription to newspapers, magazines and similar...
-* Expenses with meals for the Congress Person (**only for the Congress Person**)
+* Expenses with meals for the congressperson (**only for the congressperson**)
-* Lodging for the Congress Person, **except at Distrito Federal**
+* Lodging for the congressperson, **except at Distrito Federal**
 * Transportation expenses
   * Rent or chartering of aircrafts and ships
   * Terrestrial, maritime and fluvial transport tickets
-  * Rent or chartering of cars, **up to BRL 10.900,00 per month**
+  * Rent or chartering of cars, **up to BRL 10,900.00 per month**
-  * Taxi services, parking fees and tolls, **up to BRL 2.700,00 per month (total sum of all three services)**
+  * Taxi services, parking fees and tolls, **up to BRL 2,700.00 per month (total sum of all three services)**
-* Fuel and car lubricants, **up to BRL 6.000,00 per month**
+* Fuel and car lubricants, **up to BRL 6,000.00 per month**
-* Private security services from a specialized company, **up to BRL 8.700,00 per month**
+* Private security services from a specialized company, **up to BRL 8,700.00 per month**
 * Hire personel **to support parliamentary activities** for consulting and technical works, allowing socioeconomic researchs
 * Publicity for the parliamentary activities, **except on the previous 120 days before federal, state or municipal election days**.
-Congress People that are not candidates for those elections are exempt.
+The congressperson that is not a candidate on any of those elections is exempt.
-* Entries to courses, lectures, seminars, symposiums, congresses or other events of the same kind, **organized by a specialized institution**, up to 25% of the smallest monthly quota (BRL 7697,16), per month**.
+* Entries to courses, lectures, seminars, symposiums, congresses or other events of the same kind, **organized by a specialized institution**, up to 25% of the smallest monthly quota (BRL 7,697.16), per month**.
-* Complement the housing assistance (hotels or rent), up to **BRL 1747,00 per month**
+* Complement the housing assistance (hotels or rent), up to **BRL 1,747.00 per month**

-Article 3 - The usage of the quota must be made:
+Article 3 - The quota must be used:
 * By means of services offered by the Chamber of Deputies
-* By refund, including the case of expenses incurred by electronic means
+* Through refunds, including the case of expenses incurred by electronic means

-Article 4 - The refund is made by a standard requirement, signed by the Congress Person, who takes full responsibility for the expense, and acknowledges that:
+Article 4 - The refund is requested through a standard requirement signed by the congressperson, who takes full responsibility for the expense and acknowledges that:
-* All materials were delivered, and in case of a service, certifies that the service was concluded
+* All products were delivered, and in case of a service, certifies that the service was concluded
 * The objects or services related to the expenses complies with the limits stated in the legislation
 * The documentation is authentic
-1. The refunds regarding the quota are characterized as restitutions, i.e., they are not part of the Congress Person's salary.
+1. The refunds regarding the quota are characterized as restitutions, i.e., they are not part of the congressperson's salary.
-2. Expenses can only be refunded upon verification of **the first print** of the original invoice document, paid and addressed to the Congress Person, except for:
+2. Expenses can only be refunded upon verification of **the first print** of the original invoice document, paid and addressed to the congressperson, except for:
   * Telephone bill: requires the cover page and the invoice, only
   * Water, sewer, telephone and eletric bills, condominium fees and IPTU (tax), addressed to the owner of the realty, **if the address matches the property registered at the Coordination for Parliamentary Quotas Management**
   * Can be verified based on a paid simple invoice, even if **it's not addressed to the beneficiary of the product**